JHU-PL-Lab/www-fpse/lecture-outline.md

     - `Ok` means the normal result
     - `Error` is the error case, which unlike none can include failure data.
 * Again we can do the same kind of pattern match on `Ok/Error` as above.
+* This is a "more well-typed" version of the C approach of returning `-1` or `NULL` to indicate failure.

 ```ocaml
 # match (nicer_div 5 2) with